Investment Flow Chart Analysis - 11-7-2025

 The first decision is to determine what the daily, short-term or long-term trend of the investment market is.
 To make this determination, look at the 50- and 200-day simple moving averages on a weekly chart as shown below to determine if both the NASDAQ and the S&P 500 averages are either both positive, both negative and/or split.

 As can be seen in the above weekly charts of the NASDAQ and the S&P 500, the two indices have risen above the 8- and 20-week simple moving average lines as well as to 50-weekly SMA, which suggests that the market direction is positive.
-In fact, after Friday's close, while both the NASDAQ and the S&P 500 are in new record territory, caution is advised.
+Caution is advised as the underlying economic data is weakening.

 So now the question is whether to: